List of Doctors characters introduced in 2012: Malcolm and Paula Malone

-Malcolm Malone and Paula Malone, portrayed by Jeremy Swift and Tracey Childs, are Cherry Clay's (Sophie Abelson) parents, who arrive for Cherry's wedding to Jimmi Clay (Adrian Lewis Morgan).
-The couple first appeared on 31 January, before departing on 14 February 2012, after the wedding was over.
+Malcolm Malone and Paula Malone, portrayed by Jeremy Swift and Tracey Childs, are Cherry Malone's (Sophie Abelson) parents, who arrive for Cherry's wedding to Jimmi Clay (Adrian Lewis Morgan).
+The couple first appeared on 31 January, before departing on 14 February 2012, after the wedding is over.

 Although the two first appear when they are invited to the wedding by Cherry, Paula phones Cherry three months earlier to tell her that Cherry's and Jimmi's wedding venue is burning down.
 Whilst Cherry and Paula go dress shopping, Malcolm and Jimmi stay at the house, drinking beers.
 Malcolm gets drunk, telling Jimmi all about Paula, and how because of her Malcolm had to give up his punk rock career.
 Malcolm then makes Jimmi promise that Cherry does not turn into another Paula, before he falls asleep.
 Paula and Cherry return home, to find Malcolm asleep and punk rock music playing, much to Paula's disgust.
 Cherry starts to have second thoughts about the wedding, but is persuaded by Paula that they are just nerves.
 Jimmi begins to realize the similarities between Cherry and Paula, and panics whilst at a dinner with the two and Malcolm, telling them that he has been married before to Eva Moore (Angela Lonsdale) and about how she was presumed dead.
 Paula and Malcolm are shocked by this, telling Cherry that they cannot let her marry Jimmi.
 However, after much persuasion from Cherry, they both attend the wedding, before leaving.